deepmtch/deepmtch.github.io/_posts/2024-07-19-how-to-resolve-packages-in-pip-with-this-new-tool.md

    python pipresolver.py <package to install> <dependent package> <version constraint>
    ```

 4. **Interpreting Results**: pipresolver will output the compatible version it finds.
 You can then use this information to install the correct version of your package.
+If a compatible version is found, it will be shown.
+The tool will stop if the dependency was not present in previous versions.

+Please note that while pipresolver aims to be helpful, there's no guarantee of perfect results.
+The tool might still have bugs, and we'd be happy to have your contributions to improve it.
+As they say, "Many eyes make all bugs shallow," so feel free to report issues or submit pull requests!

 Happy coding, and may your dependencies always resolve smoothly!